Lab Schools

 Grades: PK-12

-Program: Established in 1906 the school is semi-private with a modest tuition charged and strict limits on the number of students per grade level.
+Program: Established in 1906 the school is semi-private with modest tuition charged and strict limits on the number of students per grade level.

 The Onica Prall Child Development Laboratory School, Frederick, MD